-On the positive side the boys let us sleep until 8:30, which is unheard of.
+On the positive side our two-headed dog let us sleep until 8:30, which is unheard of.
 We rewarded them with a ride in Mini Pearl over to town for a long walk.
 Don’t they look excited?

 Robin at Queen’s Cove Marina had insisted that we take a dinghy over to Covered Portage Cove.
-We did, and it was well worth it.
+We did, and despite the day’s grayness it was well worth it.

 Saint Bernadette supposedly was sick and found The Lord at Lourdes, or some such thing.
 Maybe it’s all true.
 We found a grotto—accessable only through a tick-infested trek—which claims to be something special related to Lourdes.
 Who knows.

 It’s pretty cool to watch all the planes with floats instead of wheels.
 Where we come from, there are no seaplanes.
 Here they’re everywhere.
 Kind of like ticks.
-One landed and taxied in front of us as we ate dinner on the dock.
-Crazy what you see up here.
+One landed and taxied in front of us as we ate our world-famous Harold’s fish dinner on the dock.
+Crazy awesome what you see up here.

-We’re not exactly sure where we’re going to end up tomorrow, which is unusual.
+We’re not exactly sure where we’re going to end up tomorrow, which isn’t at all unusual.
 But somehow it all works out.